Topological guidance of a self-propelled particle

+The origin of this behavior lies in the structure of the guiding wave field.
+Surface waves over shallow topography obey an operator that supports band formation, so that spatial modulation of the depth imposes global constraints on wave propagation and, by extension, on particle trajectories.
+In the linear regime, the surface elevation $\eta(\mathbf r,t)$ of an ideal fluid of local depth $h(\mathbf r)$, obeys

+where $g$ is gravity, $\sigma$ surface tension, and $\rho$ the density~\cite{lamb_hydrodynamics_1993}.
+In the absence of capillarity, the governing equation reduces to a form equivalent to the transverse-magnetic Maxwell equation, providing a direct route to band formation.
+Periodic modulation of the depth therefore imposes global constraints on the guiding field and, by extension, on the trajectories accessible to the droplet.
+Capillarity introduces a higher-order correction that modifies the high-wavenumber dispersion without altering the band topology.

+Having established band-gap exclusion, we next ask whether topology can guide particle motion along prescribed pathways.
+To this end, we introduce a honeycomb lattice of circular pillars with broken sublattice symmetry.
+We place the two domains (``lattice'' and ``anti-lattice'') side-by-side, producing a 1D interface running along the center of the bath (Fig.~3a).
+This configuration breaks mirror symmetry in opposite ways across the interface and is expected to support edge-localized modes.
+When driven at frequencies outside the band gap of the bulk honeycomb crystal (here $79$ Hz), the droplet is not confined to the interface, exploring the entire lattice (Fig. 3b).
+However, when driven at frequencies inside the band gap of the bulk honeycomb crystal (here $83$ HZ), the droplet does not penetrate into either domain, locking onto the boundary and traveling along it (Fig. 3c).
+This guided motion demonstrates topology-induced confinement of particle transport.

+Finally, we ask whether gauge structure can act directly on particle dynamics.
+We introduce topography consisting of an annular channel containing a chiral arrangement of submerged structures at its center.
+The spatially varying, mirror-asymmetric depth profile generates an effective gauge field for the surface waves (Fig.~4a), imparting opposite geometric phases to clockwise and counter-clockwise trajectories.
+As a result, two droplets orbiting the channel in opposite directions accumulate a measurable phase difference over time (Fig.~4b).
+This behavior mirrors the spectral splitting associated with the Aharonov–Bohm effect for charged particles encircling a magnetic flux tube, and it directly demonstrates chirality-induced gauge-field control of the walker’s orbital dynamics.

-which captures the directional dependence of the effective restoring force arising from layered, oblique, or spiral structures.
-Here $\mathbf G(\mathbf r)$ serves as the hydrodynamic analog of rotated permittivity tensors in transformation optics~\cite{pendry_controlling_2006}.
+Anisotropic and chiral topographies require a tensorial description of the effective restoring force, introducing directional structure into the guiding field.
+This can be achieved by generalizing the scalar depth $h(\mathbf r)$ to a symmetric second-rank tensor $\mathbf G(\mathbf r)$ which captures the directional dependence of the effective restoring force arising from layered, oblique, or spiral structures.
+Here $\mathbf G(\mathbf r)$ serves as the hydrodynamic counterpart to rotated permittivity tensors in transformation optics~\cite{pendry_controlling_2006}.
 With this substitution, the leading-order gravity term becomes

-Spatial variations of $\mathbf G(\mathbf r)$ generate first-order derivative terms that can be recast in gauge-covariant form.
+Spatial variations of this tensor generate first-order derivative terms that can be recast in gauge-covariant form, revealing an emergent vector potential.
 Writing the operator in divergence form and isolating these contributions yields